idooo/python-auchenflower/README.md

-2) Configure your nginx (for example) webserver as reverse proxy:
+2) Configure your nginx (for example) webserver as a reverse proxy:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # something like this in /etc/nginx/sites-enabled/default